kelasol/javascript-the-recent-parts/07-Iterators_and_Generators.md

 ### The "bigger picture" value-add of iterators/iterables
 - Kyle Simpson: So `...` and `for of` are both syntactic support for the iterator protocol, which is now a first-class built-in citizen in JavaScript.
     - But why it matters that it's now a first-class protocol, is that that means your own custom data structures, if you adhere to the iterator protocol.
 If you expose an iterator that adheres to that protocol, then any user of your code can use these syntactic built-in mechanisms with your data structure.
     - All you have to do is expose an iterator on it that, when it calls .next, it returns another one of those point objects.
-And then somebody can use a dot dot dot or a for of loop to iterate over your data structure.
+And then somebody can use a `...` or a for of loop to iterate over your data structure.
 - It creates a standardized way of iterating through data sources.

 ## Data Structure without Iterators